0xPolygonMiden/miden-base/docs/architecture/notes.md

 ## What is a Note?

-A note in Miden is an object containing both assets and the logic that governs how these assets can be consumed.
-By blending concepts from both UTXO and account-based models, notes allow for asynchronous and privacy-preserving asset transfers between accounts.
-This approach enables parallel transaction execution and strong privacy guarantees.
+A note in Miden holds assets and defines how these assets can be consumed.
+The note model in Miden enables parallel transaction execution and privacy.

 ## The Notes Core Components